XieXingshan/learnGulp/README.md

 Gulp+browser-sync can refresh your default browser whenever you modified html css and javascript file, so it can let you develop you website qucikly.

-when you type gulp in terminal to run task, you must install these, or othersoftware what you want:
+when you type gulp in terminal to run task, you must install these, or other software what you want:

 1. nvm
 2. nodejs